Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_NCN.md

 1. Confirm the pods are beginning to get scheduled and reach a `Running` state on the worker node.

     Run this command on any master or worker node.
-This command assumes you have set the variables from [the prerequisites section](../Add_Remove_Replace_NCNs.md#add-ncn-prerequisites).
+This command assumes that you have set the variables from [the prerequisites section](../Add_Remove_Replace_NCNs.md#add-ncn-prerequisites).

     ```bash
     ncn# kubectl get po -A -o wide | grep $NODE